How to Avoid the Bigger Lips Look From Braces.

 - Lips Get You Noticed

 - Will Braces Make Lips Bigger?

 - Smile Improvement

-But beautiful, full lips get that shape naturally.
-A mouth changed by braces does not produce the same type of lip.
-Lips that are pushed out by braces often look awkward.
+But a mouth changed by braces does not produce the same type of lip.
+Lips that are pushed out or stretched by braces often look awkward.